coder/coder/docs/admin/workspaces/lifecycle.md

 The resources that run the agent are described as _computational resources_, while those that don't are called _peripheral resources_.
 A workspace must contain some computational resource to run the Coder agent process.

-The provisioned workspace's computational resources start the agent process, which opens connections to your workspace via SSH, the terminal, and IDES like [JetBrains](../../user-guides/workspace-access/jetbrains.md) or [VSCode](../../user-guides/workspace-access/vscode.md).
+The provisioned workspace's computational resources start the agent process, which opens connections to your workspace via SSH, the terminal, and IDES such as [JetBrains](../../user-guides/workspace-access/jetbrains.md) or [VSCode](../../user-guides/workspace-access/vscode.md).

 Once started, the Coder agent is responsible for running your workspace startup scripts.
-These may configure tools, service connections, or personalization like [dotfiles](../../user-guides/workspace-dotfiles.md).
+These may configure tools, service connections, or personalization with [dotfiles](../../user-guides/workspace-dotfiles.md).

 Once these steps have completed, your workspace will now be in the `Running` state.
 You can access it via any of the [supported methods](../../user-guides/workspace-access/README.md), stop it when you're away, or delete it once it's no longer in use.